 For example, Amazon began by selling books and now sells just about everything.
 If the original name had been too targeted, such as “Digital Reads”, expanding beyond books would have required a name change and loss of brand recognition.

 Selecting your business name is a process, and you should have at least a few names in the final running.
 Before you get your heart too set on a specific name, check to see if it is legally available.
 Also, if there are any other businesses in the area with a similar name.
 Look beyond your competitors, as there may be a business in a completely different industry with a name your new business could be confused with.

 This includes checking to see if you can register your business name as an LLC (or whatever you prefer to register it as) as well as if the name you are considering is trademarked elsewhere in the country or world.

-Now that you have a few names that have made it past the legal phase, it’s time to think digitally.
+Now that you have a few names that have made it past the legal phase, it’s time to think of turning your ideas into digital retail signage and branding.
 Check to ensure:

 - That your exact business name is available on all preferred social media channels.
 This means you may need to perform market research to determine what social channels your demographic frequents.

 - That your online-only business name (and maybe even your brick and mortar business name) is keyword rich.
 For example, “Chicago Food Tours” contains the keyword “food tours”.
 Again, balance adding keywords so that you aren’t too limiting but that you prioritize organic search results.

 If you haven’t yet, it’s time to reach out to a branding expert, who may also be able to help you select a business name.
 Before they begin designing, share the names you are considering and inquire which will be easier to create a branded logo, online thumbnail, and digital and retail store signage for.
 For example, if one of the names you are considering is too wordy, they may eliminate it, shorten it, or revise it.
 Trust your branding team as this is what they do.